Dumm Dumm Dumm

-Dumm Dumm Dumm opened on 13 April 2001 to positive reviews and went on to become a commercial hit.
+Dumm Dumm Dumm opened on 13 April 2001 to positive reviews and became a commercial hit.

+The film depicts two career-oriented young people being pressured into an arranged marriage by their respective families.
+To their own surprise, they get along well and are attracted to each other.
+Their wedding is cancelled due to a violent quarrel between their families over cheating at a card game.
+The would-be-couple make efforts to reunite.

 Plot

 Ganga lives in a small village in Thenkasi district of Tamil Nadu and yet secures state second rank in XII board exams.
-Although she wishes to pursue civil engineering, her father Veluthambi plans to get her married to young Lawyer Adhithya aka Adhi, who also hails from the same village.
-The reason for this alliance is that Adhi's rich dad was Veluthambi's former boss who helped him become a rich rice mill owner, and Velu wants to repay the moral debt.
-Adhi is a fun-loving person who has just completed his law degree and prefers to enjoy his bachelor life and is not interested in marriage.
+Although she wishes to pursue civil engineering at Chennai, her father Veluthambi plans for her to marry young Lawyer Adhithya aka Adhi, who hails from the same village.
+The reason for this alliance is that Adhi's rich dad, Maruthapillai was Veluthambi's former boss who helped him become a rich rice mill owner, and Velu wants to repay the moral debt.
+Adhi is fun-loving and has just completed his law degree and prefers to enjoy his bachelor life at Chennai and is not interested in marriage.

 Adhi comes to the village and meets Ganga trying to convey his feelings.
 To his surprise, Ganga is also not interested in marriage as she wants to study in Chennai.
 Both of them decide to somehow stop the wedding by creating some problem before the wedding, but all their efforts go in vain as both the families get even closer following their plans.

 Slowly, Adhi and Ganga start liking each other and decide to get married.
-However, to their shock, on the day before the wedding, a small quarrel erupts between Veluthambi and Adhi's father while playing cards.
-Adhi's father accuses Veluthambi of cheating during the game, which was actually done by Adhi's relative Dr Kathamuthu.
+However, to their shock, on the day before the wedding, a small quarrel erupts between Veluthambi and Maruthapillai while playing cards.
+Maruthapillai accuses Veluthambi of cheating during the game, which was actually done by Adhi's relative Dr Kathamuthu.
 Veluthambi retaliates to prove his genuineness.
-The argument, which started in a funnier tone, gets serious slowly, and immediately, both of the families decide to get the wedding cancelled and in the tussle, Adhi's house servant is stabbed.
+The argument, which started in a funnier tone, gets serious slowly, and immediately, both of the families decide to get the wedding cancelled and in the tussle, Adhi's house servant, Saami, is stabbed.
 Ganga's brother-in-law, a government school PT teacher, is blamed for the incident and is arrested.